 How long does it take to have the extensions applied?

-Because each lash is individually applied, it can take about 2 hours to have a Full Set, or 75 minutes to have a Mini Set.
+Because each lash is individually applied, it can take up to 2 hours to have a Full Set, or 75 minutes to have a Mini Set.
 Infill appointments are usually an hour, or you can book longer if needed.

 Will they damage my lashes?

-I take great care with lash weight and adhere each extension to an individual eyelash with precision, along the root of the hair shaft, so if you come to me, there is no reason why your eyelashes should be damaged.
-You MUST take care not to rub them, pull them, or fiddle with them, as you run the risk of prematurely pulling out your own lashes with the extensions!
-They will grow back of course, but fiddling leads to sparse lashes (not a good look!).
+I take great care with lash weight and adhere each extension to an individual eyelash with precision, along the root of the hair shaft, so if you come to me, there is really no reason why your eyelashes should be damaged.
+BUT you MUST take care not to rub them, pull them, or fiddle with them, as you run the risk of prematurely pulling out your own lashes with the extensions!
+They will grow back of course, but fiddling leads to sparse lashes (not a good look).
 Read the Before/After Care page carefully.

 Can I have my lashes tinted as well?

-You can and that can be a good idea for very fair haired people, but bear in mind that if you would like to have ongoing extensions, you would need to have the extensions removed before tinting again.
-A patch test will be necessary 48 hours before the tinting.
+You can if you want to, but it is unnecessary, as I can see even fair lashes easily with my excellent lights and magnification.
+Do bear in mind that if you would like to have ongoing extensions, you would need to have the extensions removed before tinting again.
+A patch test is necessary 48 hours before the tinting.